TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/38 - Zechariah/Zechariah 9/Zechariah 9.2.md

 ---

-and Hamath, also, which bordereth thereon; Tyre and Sidon, because they are very wise.
+and Hamath, also, which borders on it; Tyre and Sidon, because they are very wise.